rprinz08/f80/README.md

 # Introduction

-I started my career when 8bit computers emerge. especially the venerable Z80 (e.g. Sinclair ZX81 or Spectrum).
+I started my career when 8bit computers emerge.
+Especially the venerable Z80 (e.g. Sinclair ZX81 or Spectrum).
 Late, I wanted to show my kids some computer basics and remembered how I discovered how things work on my homecomputer, years